marcinrek/sauron/README.md

 | ```timeout```      | ```number```  | Single request timeout in ms   |

 ## Changelog
+* v1.4.5
+    * save custom.data with "saveStatusEach" - now when custom action has a "data" property, which can be an array or an object, it will be stored in the save file every N crawled URLs
+    * tidy sample config items position and descriptions
 * v1.4.0
     * saves each output so separate directory under ./output with name equal to crawl start time
     * when stripGET is enabled pathAllow/Deny is considered within the full URL including GET parameters